bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/CustomizingTheConfiguration.rst

          # install newly generated configuration
          cp -a /tmp/bareos-dir.d /etc/bareos/

-      Restart the |bareosDir| and verify your configuration.
+      Restart the |dir| and verify your configuration.
 Also make sure, that all resource configuration files coming from Bareos packages exists, in doubt as empty files, see `remove configuration resource files <#section-deleteConfigurationResourceFiles>`__.

    -  Another way, without splitting the configuration into resource files is:

-      -  .. code-block:: sh
+      -  .. code-block:: shell-session
             :caption: move configuration to subdirectory

             mkdir CONFIGDIR/COMPONENT.d/migrate && mv CONFIGDIR/COMPONENT.conf CONFIGDIR/COMPONENT.d/migrate